 Having confirmed that our computational model successfully captures the effect of reputation on \textit{how much} to cooperate, we next leverage the model to make novel predictions about the emergent spatial and temporal dynamics of group behavior.
 We focus on two behavioral questions informed by research on social-ecological systems.
 Specifically, we ask whether groups of humans sustain cooperation by allocating responsibility for public goods maintenance through spatial territories (``territoriality''; \cite{janssen2008turfs}) or through temporal rotation schemes (``turn taking''; \cite{ostrom1994rules}).
 Because prior reputation studies have focused on abstract economic games, they offer no predictions for these questions.

 In the model, the intrinsic motivation for reputation appears not to catalyze a territorial approach to maintaining the public good.
-We observe significantly more spatial overlap between group member territories in the identifiable condition than in the anonymous condition, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results}b).
-Example patterns of high and low territoriality from the computational model are presented in \ref{fig:model_results}b.
+We observe significantly more spatial overlap between group member territories in the identifiable condition than in the anonymous condition, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results/b}).
+Example patterns of high and low territoriality from the computational model are presented in \ref{fig:model_results/b}.

 Instead, groups in the model appear to coordinate their efforts with a temporal rotation scheme.
-After measuring the extent to which group members' take ``turns'' entering and cleaning the river, we observe significantly greater turn taking under identifiable conditions---when the intrinsic motivation for reputation influences behavior---than under anonymous conditions, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results}c).
-Example patterns of low and high turn taking from the computational model are presented in Figure \ref{fig:model_results}c.
+After measuring the extent to which group members' take ``turns'' entering and cleaning the river, we observe significantly greater turn taking under identifiable conditions---when the intrinsic motivation for reputation influences behavior---than under anonymous conditions, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results/c}).
+Example patterns of low and high turn taking from the computational model are presented in Figure \ref{fig:model_results/c}.
 Further, results from the model confirm that this turn-taking strategy is associated with higher group performance.
-Across episodes, the more a group relied on a turn-taking rotation scheme, the higher {the collective return it received}, $p < 0.0001$ (linear regression, Figure \ref{fig:model_results}c). {In the model, the extent of group turn taking mediates the relationship between identifiability and group performance, $p < 0.0001$ (mediation analysis; see supplementary information).
-To verify these findings, we replicated our analyses with a convergent measure of temporal coordination: consistency of contributions over time.
-Identifiability again generated improved temporal coordination, $p < 0.0001$ (repeated-measures ANOVA), and temporal coordination in turn correlated with higher group performance, $p < 0.0001$ (linear regression; see supplementary information).}
+Across episodes, the more a group relied on a turn-taking rotation scheme, the higher {the collective return it received}, $p < 0.0001$ (linear regression, Figure \ref{fig:model_results/c}).

-Our computational model suggests that the intrinsic motivation for reputation should not only increase a group's average contribution level in Cleanup, but also generate a turn-taking, non-territorial strategy for coordinating group efforts.
+Our computational model suggests that the intrinsic motivation for reputation should not only increase a group's average contribution level in Clean Up, but also generate a turn-taking, non-territorial strategy for coordinating group efforts.
 We next evaluate the effectiveness of the model by exploring data collected from a behavioral experiment with human participants.